instana/openapi/spec/descriptions/putCustomEventSpecification.md

 - **name:** Name for the custom event

-- **entityType:** Name of tha available plugins for the selected source
+- **entityType:** Name of the available plugins for the selected source

 - **rules.ruleType:** Type of the rule being set for the custom event